Tejahussain/Emoji_Mood_Responder/README.md

-# Emoji_Mood_Responder
-Python-based console application that responds to user moods using matching emojis and motivational messages.
-This project was created as part of the MotionCut Internship to explore basic Python programming concepts like dictionaries, conditionals, loops, and user input.
+# Emoji Mood Responder 😊

+This is a simple Python project that asks the user how they’re feeling and responds with a matching emoji and a motivational message.

+## Features
+- Takes user mood as input
+- Responds with emoji + motivational message
+- Supports moods like: happy, sad, anxious, lonely, tired, awful, etc.
+- Runs in a loop until user exits

+## Internship Context
+Submitted for Project 1 of the MotionCut Internship Program.